speckm/complexflow/README.md

 # Changelog

+* 0.2.3 - Removed a bug in constructor for non-concurrent access
 * 0.2.2 - Updated documentation
 * 0.2.1 - Updated documentation
 * 0.2.0 - Added documentation and published to npm